Six-Day War (2000) Explained

 Casualties2:~600–700 killed (estimate)[2]

-3,000 wounded (estimate)[3]
+3,000 wounded

-The Six-Day War (French: Guerre des Six Jours) was a series of armed confrontations between Ugandan and Rwandan forces around the city of Kisangani in the Democratic Republic of the Congo from 5 to 10 June 2000.
+The Six-Day War (fr|Guerre des Six Jours) was a series of armed confrontations between Ugandan and Rwandan forces around the city of Kisangani in the Democratic Republic of the Congo from 5 to 10 June 2000.
 The war formed part of the wider Second Congo War (1998–2003).

 Kisangani was also a scene of violence between Rwandan and Ugandan troops in August 1999 and 5 May 2000.
 However, the conflicts of June 2000 were the most lethal and seriously damaged a large part of the city, with more than 6,600 rounds fired.[4]

 According to Justice et Libération, a human rights organisation based in Kisangani, the violence resulted in around 1,000 deaths and wounded at least 3,000, the majority of whom were civilians.[3]
+An entire brigade was wiped out at Bangoka Airport and another was destroyed at Simsimi Airport and the Sotexki textile industry.

 In culture